Sorry, you need to enable JavaScript to visit this website.

 Pros

-• Wider range of investment options: Roth IRAs can offer a wider range of investment options than 401(k)s — you can choose a broker that offers the investments you want.
+• Wider range of investment options: Roth IRAs can offer a wider range of investment options than 401(k)s — there’s flexibility in choosing an account that offers the investments you want.

 • More flexible distribution rules: Roth IRAs have more flexible distribution rules, including allowing you to access your contributions at any time penalty-free.